DavideMammarella/Bad-Smell-Detection/README.md

 All the files that will be generated as output will be available in the project folder <br>
 - Execution of `Create the Ontology` command will create an ontology named `tree.owl` <br>
 - Execution of `Populate the Ontology` command will populate `tree.owl`, generating a new ontology named `tree2.owl` <br>
-- Finally, execution of `Find Bad Smells` command will generate a file named `log.txt` that contains the metrics on the Bad Smells in Latex format.
+- Finally, execution of `Find Bad Smells` command will generate a file named `log.txt` that contains the bad smells metrics
 ### Access files
 - All ontologies, i.e. files with the extension `.owl`, can be opened with [Protegè](https://protege.stanford.edu) <br>
 - It is advisable to open the file with the `.txt` extension with a [Latex editor](https://www.overleaf.com/), as it contains the tables relating to Bad Smells in Latex format.